 Alongside choreography, which she studied at the Performing Arts Academy (HAMU) in Prague Regina studied languages and phonetics at Charles University.

-She is currently based in London, and works internationally.
+She is currently based in Prague, and works internationally.